 The most common ship operating contracts are bareboat charter, voyage charter, and time charter.
 The contract is made in a document called a "charter policy", P/F or charter party.
 In a charter party policy, the charterer and the charterer agree, among other things, on the time of laytime, which is the time the vessel must remain in port for loading and unloading operations.

 1.2.
 Liner shipping

-The main advantage of the regular line is to offer frequent stopovers, to maintain stable rates and to guarantee the duration of the service in the long term.
+The main advantage of the regular line is to offer frequent stopovers, maintain stable rates, and guarantee the duration of the service in the long term.